mauricio-cantu/psychosharing/readme.md

 ## PsychoSharing

 Web app to facilitate the integration among Psychology professionals through the contrbution of its own users.
 The app provides an easy-to-use environment to share events, case reports, hint, psychological exercises and psychology materials.
-This project was developed as part of the Technical Course in Computer Science Final Paper.
+This project was developed as part of the Technical Course in Computer Science' Final Paper.

 ## Technologies